Description

 Features and Adjustments

-The 5-position switch allowed me to experiment with various tones effortlessly.
-The volume and tone knobs had a smooth resistance, which gave a premium feel.
-Adjusting the action was straightforward, and it took minimal tweaking to eliminate any fret buzz.
+A guitar at this price is usually bought without an amplifier, and the guide on guitar amp wattage for home practice covers what to add.
+The 5-position switch makes experimenting with various tones effortless.
+The volume and tone knobs have a smooth resistance, which gives a premium feel.
+Adjusting the action is straightforward, and it takes minimal tweaking to eliminate any fret buzz.
 The tremolo arm, while functional, could benefit from a slight design upgrade as it looks and feels basic.
-The nickel strings, though standard, were the first thing I upgraded for better tone and longevity.
+The nickel strings, though standard, are the first thing worth upgrading for better tone and longevity.

 Pros